-The two characteristic features seen in carbon, that is, tetravalency and catenation, put together give rise to a large number of compounds.
-Many have the same non-carbon atom or group of atoms attached to different carbon chains.
-These compounds were initially extracted from natural substances and it was thought that these carbon compounds or organic compounds could only be formed within a living system.
+The two characteristic features seen in carbon, that is tetravalency and catenation, put together give rise to a large number of compounds.
+Many have the same noncarbon atom or group of atoms attached to different carbon chains.
+These compounds were "initially extracted from natural substances and its was through that these carbon compounds or organic compounds could only be formed within a living system.
 That is, it was postulated that a 'vital force' was necessary for their synthesis.
-Friedrich Wöhler disproved this in 1828 by preparing urea from ammonium cyanate.
+Friedrich Wohler disproved this in 1828 by preparing urea from ammonium cyanate.
 But carbon compounds, except for oxides of carbon, carbonate and hydrogencarbonate salts continue to be studied under organic chemistry.

-4.2.1 Saturated and Unsaturated Carbon Compounds
+8.2.1 Saturated and Unsaturated Carbon Compounds

 We have already seen the structure of methane.
-Another compound formed between carbon and hydrogen is ethane with a formula of $C_2H_6$ .

-In order to arrive at the structure of simple carbon compounds, the first step is to link the carbon atoms together with a single bond (Fig. 4.6a) and then use the hydrogen atoms to satisfy the remaining valencies of carbon (Fig. 4.6b).
+Another compound formed between carbon and hydrogen is ethane with a formula of C_2H_6 .
+In order to arrive at the structure of simple carbon compounds, the first step is to link the carbon atoms together with a single bond (Fig. 8.6a) and then use the hydrogen atoms to satisfy the remaining valencies of carbon (Fig. 8.6b).
 For example, the structure of ethane is arrived in the following steps -

-Figure 4.6 (a) Carbon atoms linked together with a single bond

-Three valencies of each carbon atom remain unsatisfied, so each is bonded to three hydrogen atoms giving:
+Step 1 Fig. 8.6 (a) Carbon atoms linked together with a single carbon bond Three valencies of each carbon atom remain unsatisfied, so each is bonded to three hydrogen atoms giving :